The Care Home Postcode Lottery: Why Costs Vary by 100% Across England

 These figures represent self-funder rates.
 Council-funded rates are typically 20-40% lower for the same placement.

-The difference between the cheapest and most expensive council areas for residential care is over £700 per week — more than £36,000 per year.
+The difference between the lower-cost and most expensive council areas for residential care is over £700 per week — more than £36,000 per year.
 Two residents receiving similar care in different parts of England face fundamentally different financial outcomes.

 What drives the variation